ytiurin/hyphen/README.md

 ![Franklin M. Liang's hyphenation algorithm](https://ytiurin.github.io/hyphen/01.png)

-This is an JavaScript implementation of Franklin M. Liang's hyphenation algorithm.
+This is a JavaScript implementation of Franklin M. Liang's hyphenation algorithm.
 It relies on fast programming techniques to reduce execution time.
 The accuracy of hyphenation results depend on the quality of predefined patterns collections, that are different for every language.
 This implementation uses patterns collections from the TeX website, http://www.ctan.org/.

 ```javascript
 var hyphenate = createHyphenator(hyphenationPatternsEnGb);